The Cunard steamship company was founded in 1840,

 No.6)

-built to attain the speed of 17 knots or upwards and to modify
+attain the speed of 17 knots or upwards and to modify such plans if

 No.7)

-board in the event of any of the vessels being taken up for
+the event of any of the vessels being taken up for use as armed

 No.8)